DronaAviation/pluto-ros-package/README.md

 ###### Prerequisites

-Follow this [tutorial](http://wiki.ros.org/joy) on ROS wiki and install necesarry package to use the joystick control feature pluto-ros-package.
+Follow this [tutorial](http://wiki.ros.org/joy) on ROS wiki and install necesarry package to use the joystick control feature of pluto-ros-package.

 ###### Installation